 After that teenage molt, your rabbit will molt roughly once a quarter (about every three months).
 However, the ‘seasonal molts’ are much more dramatic as your rabbit prepares for a major change in the weather.

 Many sources will go so far to even say that rabbits only shed twice a year, but that’s simply not the case.
 Just because those non-seasonal molts are not as messy, doesn’t mean that they’re not happening.

-The heaviest molt happens at the end of winter.
+Rabbits shed most in the spring, which is when the heaviest molt happens at the end of winter.
 This makes sense because your bunny is going to be getting rid of her heavy winter coat in preparation for the warmer days to come.

 The other heavy time for shedding is at the end of summer when your rabbit goes into overdrive to get rid of her cooler summer coat and replace it with a winter-ready fur coat.

 Still, there are ways that you can help your rabbit through its molt more quickly and efficiently, but first let’s talk about the normal pattern of a molting rabbit so you can recognize when things are not going as quickly as they could.